 At it’s core, the Old Testament is the story of a migratory people who force ascendancy over a native culture and pat themselves on the back for it.
 It’s a story that has been repeated throughout history.

-I personally prefer the Mahabharata, which is about a dynastic war.
-But then, I also enjoy Game of Thrones much more than Vikings.
+Personally, I prefer the Mahabharata, which is about a dynastic war.
+But then, I also like Game of Thrones more than Vikings.
 It’s easier to root for people fighting against a bad king than for invaders, no matter how driven to survive the latter may be.

 Like all primary source documents, these are biased accounts, but that doesn’t mean we should discount them.
 Even if many pieces of ancient religious texts represent blatant attempts at propaganda, the distortions still serve to give us information.
 For example, a forensics analyst might learn about a blow from the shape of a crack.
 I’d love to give my readers similar breadcrumbs.
 If history becomes myth, then myths can teach us history.